percona/k8sps-docs/docs/update.md

 !!! note

-    The Operator supports **last 3 versions of the CRD**, so it is technically possible to skip upgrading the CRD and just upgrade the Operator.
-If the CRD is older than the new Operator version *by no more than three releases*, you will be able to continue using the old CRD and even carry on Percona Server for MySQL minor version upgrades with it.
+    The Operator supports **last 3 versions of the CRD** including the newest one, so it is technically possible to skip upgrading the CRD and just upgrade the Operator.
+If the CRD version is one of these, you will be able to continue using the old CRD and even carry on Percona Server for MySQL minor version upgrades with it.
 But the recommended way is to update the Operator *and* CRD.

 Only the incremental update to a nearest version of the Operator is supported (for example, update from 0.5.0 to 0.6.0).
 To update to a newer version, which